MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/function-marked-as-restricted-or-uses-a-type-not-supported-in-visual-basic.md

 # Function marked as restricted or uses a type not supported in Visual Basic

-Not every [procedure](../../Glossary/vbe-glossary.md#procedure) that appears in a[type library](../../Glossary/vbe-glossary.md#type-library) or[object library](../../Glossary/vbe-glossary.md#object-library) can be accessed by every programming language.
+Not every [procedure](../../Glossary/vbe-glossary.md#procedure) that appears in a [type library](../../Glossary/vbe-glossary.md#type-library) or [object library](../../Glossary/vbe-glossary.md#object-library) can be accessed by every programming language.
 The creator of a type or object library can designate some functions as restricted to prevent their use by macro languages.
 This error has the following causes and solutions: